Staged Update Run TSG

 Type: Scheduled

-Message: In the process of deciding whether to roll out the latest resources or not
+Message: In the process of deciding whether to roll out some version of the resources or not

 Observed Generation: 1